 We encourage ALL the pack’s parents to take the time to review this training.
 We require all parents attending a den overnight to complete it.
 It’s available on-line at no cost.
 It will take about 60 minutes.
 To access this training, go to BSA’s Online Learning Center.

 - To get started, follow these directions for creating an account on the my.Scouting Website:

 Follow the prompts through the account set-up process.
 It is crucial you verify the e-mail address you provide is correct, as this is where log-in and password reset information will be sent.

 - IMPORTANT: Please be sure to write down or save your user name and password before doing anything else!

 - When you have successfully completed the process click the Continue button that will take you to the my.Scouting home page, where you can elect to take the online Youth Protection training.

-- Click on the following link for instructions on how to take the Youth Protection Training
+- Click here for instructions on how to take the Youth Protection Training

 - Once you have completed the course, please send your Pack Cub Master an email ([email protected]) with an attached copy of your training certificate.

 The following are answers to some of the questions we have received about this policy: